Prescription Medications to Treat Overweight & Obesity

 - two or more drugs at the same time

-- a drug for a longer period of time than approved by the FDA
+- a drug for a longer time period than approved by the FDA

-You should feel comfortable asking your doctor if he or she is prescribing a medication that is not approved just for treating overweight and obesity.
+You should feel comfortable asking whether your health care professional is prescribing a medication that is not approved for treating overweight and obesity.
 Before using a medication, learn all you need to know about it.

 What other medications for weight loss may be available in the future?